-INVESTIGATORS - Todd Laudert - Floyd Lindsey - Jason Spice EVIDENCE CUSTODIAN - SGT.
-Travis Armitage
+INVESTIGATORS - Todd Laudert - Floyd Lindsey - Jason Spice

-Craig Orlowski (K-9 Deputy & K-9 Mieka)
+Craig Orlowski (K-9 Deputy & K-9 Tekla)

-Jacob Nielsen -Drug Recognition Expert
+Jacob Nielsen (Drug Recognition Expert)

-Kyle Simmons (K-9 Deputy & K-9 Lya)
+Walker Kierstyn (K-9 Deputy & K-9 Lana)

-Shaun Long (Recreation Deputy)
+Caleb Herrin (Recreation Deputy)

-Patrick Heuer (Court Security Deputy)
+Patrick Heuer, Graham McFarland & Nolan Lamberty (Court Security Deputy)

 School Resource Officer (SRO)

-The Adams County Sheriff's Office has two full-time Deputies assigned to the Adams-Friendship School System.
+The Adams County Sheriff's Office has two full-time deputies assigned to the Adams-Friendship School District.
 The School Resource Officer has three roles: law enforcement officer, law-related counselor, and law-related educator.
-The School Resource Officer's roles are to prevent juvenile delinquency through close contact with students and school staff.
-The School Resource Officer also acts as a liaison between students and social agencies, which provide needed services.
-The School Resource Officer also provides security for special school events or functions.
+The School Resource Officer's mission is to prevent juvenile delinquency through close contact with students and school staff.
+The School Resource Officer also acts as a liaison between students and social agencies, which provide needed services, and also provides security for special school events or functions.

-The School Resource Officer also interacts with students in the classroom and general areas of the school building in an effort to promote the law enforcement profession, create a positive role model, and increase the visibility and accessibility of law enforcement to the school community.
+The School Resource Officer interacts with students in the classroom and general areas of the school building in an effort to promote the law enforcement profession, create a positive role model, and increase the visibility and accessibility of law enforcement to the school community.